dmavridis/blockchain-ERC721/README.md

 ```
  Contract: TestERC721Mintable
     match erc721 spec
-      ✓ should return total supply
+      √ should return total supply (57ms)
-      ✓ should get token balance
+      √ should get token balance (69ms)
-      ✓ should return token uri
+      √ should return token uri (82ms)
-      ✓ should transfer token from one owner to another (57ms)
+      √ should transfer token from one owner to another (317ms)
+another (317ms)
-    have ownership properties
+    have ownership properties                    not contract owner (99ms)
-      ✓ should fail when minting when address is not contract owner
+      √ should fail when minting when address is not contract owner (99ms)
-      ✓ should return contract owner
+      √ should return contract owner (44ms)

   Contract: TestSolnSquareVerifier
-    Mint with square verifier
+    Mint with square verifier                   ng (228ms)
-      ✓ Minting (2519ms)
+      √ Verifying minting (3608ms)
+      √ Should fail when minting without verifying (228ms)

   Contract: TestSquareVerifier
     Verify Tx
-      ✓ Correct verification (1698ms)
+      √ Correct verification (3312ms)

-  8 passing (8s)
+  9 passing (23s)
 ```

 ### Deployment to Rinkeby